NENA911/NG911GISDataModel/postgresql/postgresql_data_model_initial_data_template.md

 /* *****************************************************************************
-   nena.RoadCenterLine_RoadClasses Initial Data
+   nena.RoadClass Initial Data
    Source: Domain of NENA-STA-006.2-2022, Section 5.96, p.73
    ISSUE:  Domain specifies the use of 'Walkway/Pedestrian Trail' and
            'Bike Path or Trail' both of which exceed the 15 character length of the RoadClass field in RoadCenterLines.
 Change the classes to 'Walkway' and 'Trail' respectively temporarily.
    ************************************************************************** */
---DELETE FROM nena.RoadCenterLine_RoadClasses;
+--DELETE FROM nena.RoadClass;
-INSERT INTO nena.RoadCenterLine_RoadClasses VALUES
+INSERT INTO nena.RoadClass VALUES
 	('Primary','Primary roads are limited-access highways that connect to other roads only at interchanges and not at at-grade intersections')
 ,	('Secondary','Secondary roads are main arteries that are not limited access, usually in the U.S. highway, state highway, or county highway systems.')
 ,	('Local','Generally a paved non-arterial street, road, or byway that usually has a single lane of traffic in each direction.')